Dry Drayton Village Facilities

 It's now official - South Cambs District Council notified residents via the Cambridge Evening News that we can now put all kitchen food waste in our green wheeled bins - this includes cooked food, meat and fish and bones, old vegetables, fruit peelings, coffee filters, tea bags, egg shells and bread.
 The change has come about because the contractor who deals with collection and disposal has now been licenced to deal with this waste.

-bin + green box: week 2 collection of black wheelie bin.
+bins: week 2 collection of black wheelie bin.
 Check out the rota

 on the South